bengarrett/retrotxtgo/docs/README.md

 - [x] Convert ASCII text to HTML.
 - [ ] Convert ANSI text to HTML.
 - [ ] Convert BBS text to HTML.
-- [x] List or export (json, text, xml) meta details of a text file.
+- [x] List or export (JSON, text, XML) meta details of a text file.
 - [x] List or export SAUCE metadata of a file.
 - [x] Transform the encoding of a text file.
 CP437 -> UTF8, UTF8 -> ISO8859-1 ...
 - [x] View any legacy encoded text file in a UTF8 terminal by converting on the fly.
-- [x] Extensive customisations through command flags or a configuration file with a setup.
+- [x] Extensive customizations through command flags or a configuration file with a setup.
 - [ ] ANSI compatibility tests, output 16, 88, 256, high and true-color tables.
-- [x] Multiplatform support including Windows, macOS, Linux, Raspbian and FreeBSD.
+- [x] Multi-platform support including Windows, macOS, Linux, Raspberry Pi and FreeBSD.
 - [x] IO redirection with piping support.

 ---